First go to the GTM page, create an account and install GTM on your website according to the instructions.

 Click on Triggers and click New

-Name the new trigger Confirmation for example and add a rule below which states that the trigger will be activated when the path or url contains a certain pattern.
-In our example it is confirmation.
+Name the new trigger klarna-track for example and add a rule below which states that the trigger will be activated when the path or url contains a certain pattern.
+In our example it is confirmation

 If you have another pattern on your site, just change the confirmation string to accommodate that.
 Click Save.